parsaghaffari/browserbee/ARCHITECTURE.md

 #### Options Page

 - **options/Options.tsx**: Options page for configuring the extension
+  - Provider selection (Anthropic, OpenAI, Gemini)
-  - API key management
+  - API key management for each provider
-  - Extension settings
+  - Model selection for each provider
-  - Configuration options
+  - Advanced configuration options
 - **options/Options.css**: Styling for the options page
 - **options/index.tsx**: Entry point for the options page